hendrixjoseph/hendrixjoseph.github.io/_posts/2021-01-15-2021-new-years-resolutions-goals.md

 Anyway, back to goal setting.

-While most people<sup>[[citation needed]](https://en.wikipedia.org/wiki/Wikipedia:Citation_needed)</sup> use the <abbr title="Specific, Measurable, Attainable, Relevant, and Time-bound">SMART system</abbr> - that is, Specific, Measurable, Attainable, Relevant, and Time-bound - I do something a little different.
+While most people<sup>[[citation needed]](https://en.wikipedia.org/wiki/Wikipedia:Citation_needed)</sup> use the <abbr title="Specific, Measurable, Attainable, Relevant, and Time-bound">SMART</abbr> system - that is, Specific, Measurable, Attainable, Relevant, and Time-bound - I do something a little different.
 I use *abstract* and *concrete* goals.

 Abstract goals are a high-level overview of what I want to do.
 Maybe I want to be healthier.
 Maybe I want to be more sympathetic.